cerner/terra-core/packages/terra-alert/docs/README.md

   This is an alert with the default title.
 </Alert>

-<Alert type={Alert.Types.CONFIRMATION}
+<Alert type={Alert.Types.SUCCESS}
        title="Success!"
        onDismiss={this.handleDismiss} >
-  This is a confirmation with a custom title.
+  This is a success alert with a custom title.
 It is configured to be dismissible.
 </Alert>

 <Alert type={Alert.Types.WARNING}